-Mo suggests we leave the lodge tour for later as there’s only a limited number of daylight hours.
+Mo suggests we leave the lodge tour for later as there’s limited daylight hours left.
 We like Mo.
-After quickly prepping our skis for touring, we go through an avalanche briefing.
+After quickly prepping our skis for touring, we go through an avalanche safety briefing.
 Maddie, our tail guide, has buried a couple of beacons attached to chopping boards for us to locate and dig up as quickly as we can.
 We split into two groups of searchers and probers/diggers and get the job done — though there is always room for improvement.

-We set off on our first lap and skin up ‘Minimum Standard’ at a pretty brisk pace, taking in the stunning surroundings of our new home for the week.
+We set off on our first lap and skin up ‘Minimum Standard’ at a pretty brisk pace, taking in the stunning surroundings of our new home.
 We eventually reach the top and transition into ski mode.
-We drop in one-by-one, skiing the softest powder I think I’ve skied all season, and it’s a gloriously long run all the way back down to the valley.
+We drop in one by one, skiing the softest powder I’ve skied all season, and it’s a gloriously long run all the way back down to the valley.
 After a quick transition, we head back up the skin track.
 Tim lends me his ski strap to fix one of my risers which seems to have frozen.
 Our second and final run of the day is aptly named Homerun.
 Perfect pitch, snow and weather — what a first day.

 As we reach the lodge, we head our separate ways to de-ski.
 Team Arc’teryx and the Whistler guys are in the yurts, whilst Tim, Kristian and I are in the Woodhall.
 We reconvene at the main lodge, where Amy — culinary genuis — plies us with cheese and charcuterie.
 We pull ourselves an A-Frame pint from the honesty bar as Marty the lodge host talks us through all the essentials.
 We settle in for the evening listening to different backcountry tales.